My Introduction to Susan Howatch

 When I finished Glittering Images, I wanted more, and I read through the Starbridge series with eagerness.
 I then wanted to know more about the author because these books were so different from any I had ever read, so I read everything I could find about her online.
 Since I picked up that first novel by happenstance, Howatch has become one of my absolute favorite novelists.

-Susan's Early Life
+Susan Howatch's Early Life

-British author Susan Howatch was born Susan Strut July 14, 1940, in Leatherhead, Surrey, England.
+British author Susan Howatch was born Susan Strut on July 14, 1940, in Leatherhead, Surrey, England.
 She obtained a law degree from King's College and worked as a secretary before emigrating to the United States in 1964.
 In the United States, she married Joseph Howatch, an American writer and sculptor, had a daughter, and began her writing career.
 She found success almost immediately with her intricately detailed Gothic novels.

-Susan's Early Novels
+The Early Novels

 Susan Howatch's writing career spans almost forty years, beginning in 1965 with her Gothic novel The Dark Side, and ending with The Heartbreaker, published in 2004.
 She published six Gothic novels at a rate of about one per year before switching gears and turning to family sagas.
 In these family sagas, the lives of her fictional characters closely parallel the lives of real people in history.
 For example, the lives of the characters in her first family saga, Penmarric, closely parallel the Plantagenet family, including Henry II of England and Eleanor of Aquitaine.
 Since these family sagas are well researched, they can also be enjoyed as historical fiction.